-Has the Covid-19 pandemic made you nervous about your long-term investments?
+Has the pandemic made you nervous about your long-term investments?
 Over the past year, the Dow Jones Index reached record highs fueled by low-interest rates and government stimulus money.
 But, how long will these “sugar highs” last?

 Thanks to historically low mortgage rates, the real estate market blossomed into a seller’s market.
 While real estate and stocks can be strong investments, it’s not unreasonable to want to sink your money into something more stable—like silver.